 IT service desk goals may be as simple as not falling behind on addressing IT service requests.
 They can also be as ambitious as increasing first-call resolution rate by a certain percentage or implementing service level agreements (SLAs) for IT service management.

-The end of the calendar year is a good time to take stock of goals for the IT service desk and make sure they fit how you expect IT service management to go in 2015.
-Here are some suggestions for goals to reexamine and reevaluate for 2015.
+The end of the calendar year is a good time to take stock of goals for the IT service desk and make sure they fit how you expect IT service management to go.
+Here are some suggestions for goals to reexamine and reevaluate.

 Establish Which Metrics Really Matter